hilmer/ssh_scp/README.md

 =======
 ssh_scp is a client scp module for Erlang.

-It can copy files and directory structures and follow symlinks.
+It can copy files and directory structures and it follows symlinks (as standard scp does).
-It also allows you to send binary content as a file to the remote side as a file (did that sentence make sense)
+It also allows you to send binary content to the remote side as a file.

 Compile
 -------